proycon/clam/docs/source/serviceconfiguration.rst

 possibly malicious users, especially if no user authentication is configured!

+Further constraints on disk space can be placed by setting the following:
+* ``USERQUOTA`` - Maximum size in MB of all projects for a user.
+If this is exceeded no new projects can be created or started.
+* ``PROJECTQUOTA`` - Maximum size in MB of any single project.
+Larger projects can not be started.
+* ``MAXCONCURRENTPROJECTSPERUSER`` - Maximum number of projects that a single user can run concurrently.

 Extra resource control is handled by the CLAM Dispatcher; a small program that launches and monitors your wrapper script.
 In your service configuration file you can configure the variable